 The final option you have is to not buy.
 This might seem like a strange suggestion, but it might be the best one for you.
 You need to consider whether you actually need the car.

-Can you get away with simply using something like car hire company Easy Care?
+Can you get away with simply using something like Easy Car?
 If you do not drive often, then this might be best for you.

 You might also want to look into whether leasing is a good fit for your situation.
 Cars are expensive, and that goes beyond the initial purchase.